Respiratory Disease In Your Cat And Kitten

 Are There Ways To Prevent This Viral Problem?

-Within the last few years, veterinarians have been given a tremendous tool for sorting out the various organisms that can cause respiratory problem in your cat.(ref) Sophisticated central laboratory services are now available throughout the United States to do this.
-All utilize a very sensitive test, the Polymerase Chain Reaction or PCR test to look for six of the most common causes of upper respiratory and/or chronic eye problems in cats ( Bordetella, Chlamydia, calicivirus, Herpes 1,influenza and mycoplasma).
-One limitation of the panel is that the most common cause of reoccur rent sneezing, the Herpes-1 (rhinotracheitis virus), is so stealthy that it can avoid detection with the PCR test when the cat is not experiencing a virus flare-up.
+Within the last few years, veterinarians have been given a tremendous tool for sorting out the various organisms that can cause respiratory problem in your cat.( read here ) Sophisticated central laboratory services are now available throughout the United States to do this.
+All utilize a very sensitive test, the Polymerase Chain Reaction or PCR test to look for six of the most common causes of upper respiratory and/or chronic eye problems in cats ( bordetella, chlamydia, calicivirus, herpes 1 and mycoplasma).
+One limitation of the panel is that the most common cause of reoccur rent sneezing, the Herpes-1 (rhinotracheitis virus), is so stealthy that it can even avoid detection with the PCR test when your cat is not experiencing a virus flare-up.
 So if the PCR test is positive for herpes-1, your cat is definitely a carrier of the virus.
-But if it is negative, the virus might still be sleeping somewhere deep in your cat’s nerve cells.
-So if the test found no likely cause reoccurring respiratory problems, it should be repeated at a later date – preferably during a flare-up.
+But if it is negative, the virus might still be sleeping somewhere deep in your cat’s nervous system cells.
+If the test found no likely cause reoccurring upper respiratory tract or eye problems, you might consider having the test repeated at a later date – preferably during a flare-up.